-Are you overwhelmed by the sheer amount of strategies you can focus on as a trader?
-Don’t know whether to day trade, swing trade or be a long-term investor?
+Are you overwhelmed by the sheer number of trading strategies out there?
+Don’t know whether to day trade, swing trade, or go for a longer-term strategy?

-You have to find the right strategy that works for you.
-It can mean the difference between success and failure.
+You have to find the strategy that works for you.
+It could mean the difference between success and failure.

 But where to start?
 How to choose?

-To help you find your best fit, take in this list of 11 trading strategies, their benefits and pitfalls, and some scanning tips and tricks to help you find your best fit.
+To help you find your fit, take in this list of trading strategies.
+You’ll also get some scanning tips and tricks to help you figure out what can work for you.

 Table of Contents